 USF Libraries Internships

-The USF Libraries are happy to announce internship opportunities in the Tampa Library for summer and fall 2024!
+The USF Libraries are happy to announce internship opportunities in the Tampa Library for fall 2024!
 These internships are designed to provide students hands-on experience working in a library or archive.
 Applicants must be currently enrolled in internship, fieldwork, or directed study courses at the graduate or undergraduate levels at the University of South Florida.
-There will be another round of applications for fall 2024 in the summer.
+There will be another round of applications for spring 2025 in the fall.

 Apply Online